Welcome to the new Probabilistic Publishing Web Site!

 Debbie is a practicing chemical engineer who currently works for Fluor Daniels in Sugar Land.
 She previously held engineering positions with DuPont, Conoco, and PCR.
 She also taught 7th and 8th grade math in between engineering assignments.
 Debbie received her degree from Vanderbilt University in Nashville and grew up in the suburbs of Cleveland, Ohio.

 Dave is also a chemical engineer.
-He held positions at DuPont, Conoco, PCR, and Decision Strategies before joining Chevron.
+He held positions at DuPont, Conoco, PCR, and Decision Strategies before joining Chevron in 2005.
+Dave retired from Chevron in November, 2015.
 Dave's DA interest and career began while he was working for Tom Sciance in Ponca City, OK and carried through into DSI and Chevron.
 He has a degree in chemical engineering from Indiana Tech and an MBA from (go Gators!) the University of Florida.
 Dave grew up on a dairy farm in Upstate New York.

 Dave and Debbie